-“Tell about the kinds of things I’m, um, learning about?”
+Alex pauses to process this.
+“Tell you about the kinds of things I’m, um, learning about?”

 “We mixed colors for face-painting.”
 Alex’s face visibly relaxes.
 “I can do green from yellow and blue, and orange from yellow and red.”
 Then, softly, he adds, “Dad put whiskers on my face and I was a fox.”